 This procedure is commonly performed to correct structural abnormalities of the nose.

 Drs.
-Kleiman and Drs.
-Wachal have extensive experience in Rhinoplasty and widely acclaimed success in Revision Rhinoplasty.
+Kleiman and Wachal have experience in Rhinoplasty and widely acclaimed success in Revision Rhinoplasty.

 Revision rhinoplasty is a specialized type of rhinoplasty that is performed in cases where an individual is not satisfied with their initial rhinoplasty results.
 Potential reasons for having a revision rhinoplasty include: not achieving the desired degree of correction during the initial procedure, the nose did not heal properly, or to correct the work of a previous surgeon.
 Since there is a buildup of scar tissue and limited cartilage, revision rhinoplasty is often a more complicated procedure than the initial rhinoplasty.

 What cosmetic or medical problems can a Rhinoplasty address?